+Providers must not:

-Providers must not have been terminated or actively sanctioned by Medicaid, Medicare or other health-related programs in Louisiana or any other state.
-The provider must not have an outstanding Medicaid Program audit exception or other unresolved financial liability owed to the state.
+- 1. Have been terminated or actively sanctioned by Medicaid, Medicare or other health-related programs in Louisiana or any other state; and - 2.
+Have an outstanding Medicaid Program audit exception or other unresolved financial liability owed to the state.